PRInTS: Reward Modeling for Long-Horizon Information Seeking

 \subsection{Preliminaries}

 To tackle long-horizon information-seeking problems, we adopt the agentic ReAct~\citep{Yao2023react} paradigm, where a Large Language Model (LLM) acts as an agent that interleaves reasoning with tool-based action toward the goal of answering query $q$~\citep{Tao2025webshaper,tongyi2025deepresearch}.
 At each timestep $t$, the agent may generate intermediate reasoning $s_t$ based on the current context and then predict the subsequent action $a_t$, i.e., calls to external tools, such as web search, web browsing, and code execution, to acquire new information.
 The resulting tool response $o_t$ is observed and added to the context, which informs the agent's reasoning at timestep $t+1$. \Cref{fig:overview} \highlight{(Left)} visually shows this tool interaction process: $s_t$, $a_t$, $o_t$ correspond to reasoning, tool call, tool response at timestep $t$.
-This process repeats until timestep $T$, when the agent submits its answer $o_{T}$.
-The task is successful if $o_T$ matches the ground-truth answer $a^{*}$.
-The accumulated reasoning context up to timestep $t$, referred to as the information-seeking trajectory, is defined as:
+This process repeats until timestep $T$, when the agent submits its answer $o_{T}$, which is successful if $o_T$ matches the ground-truth answer $a^{*}$.
+The accumulated reasoning context up to timestep $t$, termed the information-seeking trajectory, is defined as:

 Specifically, the agent $\pi$ generates the next reasoning step and tool call conditioned on the query and information-seeking trajectory, i.e., $s_{t}, a_{t} \sim\pi\left(\cdot|q,H_{t-1}\right)$.
 Then the tool call is executed to get the tool response $o_t$.
 This interleaving of reasoning and action has shown success in long-horizon information-seeking tasks~\citep{Li2025websailor,Gao2025beyondtenturns,tongyi2025deepresearch}, and thus we adopt this setting.
-However, applying PRMs to guide long-horizon information seeking of the agent faces two key challenges: trajectory steps contain substantially richer content than traditional steps, requiring multi-dimensional evaluation beyond simple correctness, and the accumulated context $H_t$ grows rapidly, producing a long, noisy input context, which makes it difficult to identify evaluation evidence.
-Thus, we next introduce our data annotation and train pipeline, which equips \ours with two core capabilities: (1) dense step-level scoring for fine-grained guidance, and (2) trajectory summarization for effective step-level evaluation under a rapidly accumulating input context.
+However, applying PRMs here faces two key challenges: trajectory steps contain substantially richer content than traditional steps, requiring multi-dimensional evaluation beyond simple correctness, and rapidly growing context $H_t$ introduces noise that complicates evaluation.
+Thus, we introduce our data annotation and train pipeline, which equips \ours with two core capabilities: (1) dense step-level scoring for fine-grained guidance, and (2) trajectory summarization for effective step-level evaluation under context accumulation.